About Mark Fox

 As commander of the Seventh Division, Mark served some of the same citizens that he now represents on the Louisville Metro Council.

-Mark is an active member of Our Lady of Mount Carmel parish, the Fairdale Community Club, Fairdale Business Association, Knights of Columbus, Fairdale Lion’s Club, Scottsdale Neighborhood Association and is the current president of the Yorktown North Maintenance Association.
+Mark is an active member of Our Lady of Mount Carmel parish, the Fairdale Community Club, Fairdale Business Association, Knights of Columbus, Fairdale Lion’s Club, Scottsdale Neighborhood Association and is the past president of the Yorktown North Maintenance Association.